litagin02/rvc-tts-webui/README.md

 Each model directory should contain exactly one `.pth` file and at most one `.index` file.
 Directory names are used as model names.

+It seems that non-ASCII characters in path names gave faiss errors (like `weights/モデル1/index.index`), so please avoid them.

 ## Launch

 ```bash